singh-man/books/crackingTheCoding/16_moderate.md

 Next, we look at -2.
 Adding this to 6 will set sum to 4.
 Since this is still a "value add" (when adjoined to another, bigger sequence), we might want {6, -2}  in our max subsequence.
 We'll update  sum, but not maxSum.

 Finally, we look at 3.
 Adding 3 to sum(4) gives us 7, so we update maxSum.
-The max subsequence is there­fore the sequence {6, -2,  3}.
+The max subsequence is therefore the sequence {6, -2,  3}.

 When we look at this in the fully expanded  array, our logic is identical.
 The code below implements this algorithm.
 ```java